-We can use this same strategy when working on any composition or problem!
+We can use this Mark It Up Strategy when working on any composition or problem!
 Here’s how it works:

 1. You hand out a piece of writing, a math problem, or an artistic composition.
 It could be from another source, or it may be the child’s own work.